-Constructing shelters, camping, or sleeping on University-owned or operated properties is prohibited at all times, unless otherwise authorized by the Department of Public Safety.
+Constructing shelters, camping, or sleeping on Universityowned or operated properties is prohibited, unless otherwise authorized by the Department of Public Safety.

 5. Complicity

 Encouraging, assisting, conspiring and knowledge of or being an accessory to any prohibited or unlawful conduct will be considered a violation of this policy.